NogoApps/workflow/README.md

 - Review(testing): Here we analyze the code and
 - Done: The task is finished.

+# Version control

+Work in your branch and just when your work is done try a pull request.

 # Code Review Checklist(Version control)

+The review needs to be do at 3 levels:

+1. Codacy test.
+2. Build test and UI test.
+3. Comparation test with git or github.

 ## General